-Nightmares have come and gone since childhood, being more prevalent during the early years.
-Night terrors in adults, however, generally spring from some underlying problem or even a health concern.
+Nightmares have come and gone since childhood, being more prevalent during the early years and less common in adults.
+Night terrors in the adult age generally spring from some underlying problem or even a health concern.

 The source of night terrors in adults

 Adults can have night terrors, or parasomnia, lasting from a few seconds to minutes.
 They also occur during the first part of sleep, unlike nightmares which occur in deeper REM rest.
 Unbeknowest to the sleeper, the night terror can cause flailing of the limbs, the opening of the eyes and sitting up in bed.
 Most of these episodes aren’t remembered in the morning either.

 Here are a few things that cause night terrors in adults:

 Unusual bouts of stress or anxiety can trigger a night terror.
 Because stress affects the nerves, which relates to the functions of the brain, it’s easy to see a connection that would cause this issue.
 Since stress includes overthinking, this shows how night terrors can evolve from an overactive mind.
 If you reduce stress, then you can reduce the occurrence of the night terrors.